 Most of the places we endorse are favorites of residents and locals—but only on occasion, and during the “offseason,” as it were.
-Many (many, many) folk begin their Nashville trip with breakfast at one of three places, old standbys The Pancake Pantry (in Hillsboro Village) and The Loveless Cafe (out on Highway 100) or newbie Biscuit Love, which has gone from food truck to brick and mortar.
+Many (many, many) folk begin their Nashville trip with breakfast at one of three places, old standbys The Pancake Pantry (in Hillsboro Village) and The Loveless Cafe (out on Highway 100) or newbie Biscuit Love, which has gone from food truck to brick and mortar staple in only a few short years.
 Owing to their reputation, you will stand in line at any of these.
 Most folks will tell you it’s worth it.
 All are on the affordable side, as long as you can afford to set aside a couple hours.
 When people think of Nashville, or anyone comes to town to film, the first thing they inevitably show is Lower Broadway, with its honky-tonks and neon lights and boot stores and bars.
-You owe it to yourself to pop into Robert’s Western World and/or Tootsie’s Orchid Lounge, both of which are still completely authentic despite being choked with tourists on the weekend.
+You owe it to yourself to pop into Robert’s Western World and/or Tootsie’s Orchid Lounge, both of which are still completely authentic despite being choked with tourists on the weekend (go on a weekday if you can).
 Both are known for beer and booze, of course, but even teetotalers can enjoy a super-affordable evening out and some cheap eats besides.

 There’s also the legendary Ryman Auditorium, of course, the former home of the Grand Ole Opry.
 Not so authentic, but in its own way no less impressive, is the massive Gaylord Opryland Resort & Convention Center/Grand Ole Opry/Opry Mills Mall complex, located off of Briley Parkway, which now hosts the Opry show.
 If you’re interested in rising and established stars, the Opry is your place.
 During any given week (or night, really), you can catch both white-hot chart-toppers and Country Music Hall of Famers alike.
-The Resort also houses one of the largest hotels in the world and a humongous greenhouse atrium containing tens of thousands of plants from all over the world.
+The Resort also houses one of the largest hotels in the world, a humongous greenhouse atrium containing tens of thousands of plants from all over the world, and an incredible holiday show.

 If you’re tired of singer-songwriters and prefer the dulcet tones of mother nature, Cheekwood Botanical Garden and Museum of Art might be more your style.
 Opened as a museum in 1960, the grounds used to be the home of the Cheek family, who made their bones as the inventors of what would later be known as Maxwell House coffee (the Cheeks originally sold and marketed their coffee through the Maxwell House Hotel in downtown Nashville).
 Whether you prefer acres of manicured gardens (the Japanese garden is a must-visit oasis of calm), or painted representations of same, Cheekwood has you covered.
 Now, if you prefer your landscaped grounds walled-in with bleacher seating and replete with hot dogs and cold beer, check out the Nashville Sounds at First Tennessee Park, located adjacent to the Germantown neighborhood.
 Featuring a wonderful view of downtown, the park’s amenities and general aesthetics are such that it’s a great place to catch some rays even if AAA-level minor league baseball’s not your thing.